Eco-Evo-Physiology

 We are working to understand how a changing world affects life’s fundamental processes

 Our research uncovers the drivers, mechanisms, and consequences of evolutionary change in energy pathways and metabolism.
-We explore physiological changes across invertebrate species, and how physiology interacts with environmental variability.
+From genes to physiology to life history and ecology, we explore how environmental changes affect organisms and their evolution.

-We believe that understanding how physiology responds to environmental variability allows us to predict the bigger consequences of human-driven climate change
+We believe that understanding how physiology responds to environmental variability allows us to predict the bigger consequences of human-driven climate change, and helps to develop better models for improving human health.

 Our work combines cutting edge techniques in metabolic biochemistry and physiology with a strong focus on theory, natural history, and fieldwork.

-We collaborate widely with quantitative geneticists, ecological modellers, protein biochemists, computational biologists and bioinformaticians, systematists and taxonomists.
+We collaborate widely with quantitative geneticists, ecological modelers, protein biochemists, computational biologists and bioinformaticians, systematists and taxonomists.

 Our rich collaborative network provides world class training opportunities, fantastic discoveries, and amazing scientific adventures.